johnlindquist/react-examples/src/README.md

-# Context Provider
+# Updating Context Values

-A provider overrides any defaults set when creating the context.
+Create a component that passes state and state updaters to a Provider which wraps children.
+Then any Consumer will have access to the state and updaters.